koush/docs.scrypted.app/installation.md

 Scrypted NVR on Mac must install the [Install](/desktop-application) or [Migrate](/maintenance/migration.md#migrating-to-the-desktop-application) to the [Desktop Application](#desktop-app).
 The Desktop App has GPU acceleration, is fully self contained with zero dependencies, and requires a license.
 The free version of Scrypted may be installed using the Terminal Installation below.

-This [script](https://github.com/koush/scrypted/blob/main/install/local/install-scrypted-dependencies-mac.sh) will download all the dependencies, including node, python, and install Scrypted as a service.
+This script below will download all the dependencies, including node, python, and install Scrypted as a service.

 1. Install [Homebrew](https://brew.sh).
 2. Use the Copy button in the snippet below to copy the entire script, and then paste the contents into Terminal to install Scrypted.